WELCOME TO MARK VALLEN'S

 Flyer for a 1977 Concert at the Masque

 THE MASQUE was LA's very first punk rock club, opening in 1977.
-Located in a back alley basement on a run down Hollywood street, the club featured all of LA's best punk bands!
+Located in a back alley basement on a run down Hollywood street, the club featured all of LA's best punk bands.
 This flyer advertised a benefit concert for Flipside Magazine (one of LA's first punk zines), featuring the DICKIES, SKULLS, BAGS, GERMS, EYES, and the surrealist ARTHUR J AND THE GOLD CUPS.
 Artist X-8 created this flyer using a photo of one of Hollywood's first punks, a female Masque regular named Trudy (she's holding an early issue of Flipside).
-X-8 created the logo for Flipside and was was of the publications original founders.
-Today he lives and works in LA as an artist.
-You can see his dark and nightmarish paintings at:
+X-8 created the logo for Flipside and was of the publication's original founders.

 Avengers at Bace's Hall